SMooGPT: Stylized Motion Generation using Large Language Models: Related Work

 More recently, to extend the expressiveness of motion content, some approaches~\cite{zhong2024smoodi,guo2025stylemotif,li2024mulsmo,sawdayee2025dance} leverage pre-trained text-to-motion models~\cite{tevet2023human,chen2023executing} to generate stylized motions from text and style sequences.
 Specifically, SMooDi~\cite{zhong2024smoodi} customizes a pre-trained text-to-motion model on the 100STYLE dataset to enable stylization across diverse motion content and styles.
-StyleMotif~\cite{guo2025stylemotif} and MulSMo~\cite{li2024mulsmo} extend the style input to a multimodal setting based on SMooDi \footnote{Code from StyleMotif and MulSMo was not publicly available at the time of submission}.
-However, these methods are still face challenges in generalizing to diverse motion styles that are unseen in the dataset.
-In contrast, we utilize the body-part textual domain and propose an \emph{reasoning-compositing-generation} framework, which harnesses the strong reasoning ability of LLMs, ensuring the generalization of our approach to unseen styles in the wild.
+StyleMotif~\cite{guo2025stylemotif} and MulSMo~\cite{li2024mulsmo} extend the style input to a multimodal setting based on SMooDi \footnote{Code from StyleMotif and MulSMo was not publicly available at the time of submission.}.
+However, these methods still face challenges in generalizing to diverse motion styles that are unseen in the dataset.
+In contrast, we utilize the body-part textual domain and propose an \emph{reasoning-compositing-generation} framework, which harnesses the reasoning ability of LLMs, ensuring the generalization of our approach to unseen styles in the wild.

 \paragraph{Multimodal Language Models} Large Language Models~\cite{devlin2019bert,dai2019transformer,raffel2020exploring,brown2020language,zhang2022opt,touvron2023llama} have shown remarkable capabilities in textual comprehension and reasoning.
-For instance, BERT~\cite{devlin2019bert} adopts a bidirectional transformer structure and pre-trains the model applicable for various downstream tasks.
-T5~\cite{raffel2020exploring} presents a unified solution by converting all language-related tasks into a text-to-text formulation.
-In a later stage, the pre-trained LLMs are adapted for multimodal tasks in various domains - image editing~\cite{fu2023guiding}, layout generation~\cite{littlefair2025flairgpt}, mathematical reasoning~\cite{romera2024mathematical}, mesh generation~\cite{wang2024llama}, garment generation~\cite{bian2024chatgarment}, and motion generation~\cite{wu2024motion,yu2025socialgen,li2024unimotion}, to name a few.
+For instance, T5~\cite{raffel2020exploring} presents a unified solution by converting all language-related tasks into a text-to-text formulation.
+In a later stage, the pre-trained LLMs are adapted for multimodal tasks in various domains - mesh generation~\cite{wang2024llama}, garment generation~\cite{bian2024chatgarment}, and motion generation~\cite{shan2025mojito,wu2024motion,yu2025socialgen,li2024unimotion}.